StefanoDeAngelis/SMEFT-operators/README.md

 # SMEFT-operators
-A Mathematica package which generates all the possible SMEFT operators to any dimension
+A Mathematica package which classify SMEFT operators using Spinor Helicity Formalism.